 On the middle box, 192.168.1.5, all the tasks described in Easy-Start Guide for Signing Authoritative Zones still need to be performed, such as generating key pairs and uploading information to the parent zone.
 This server is configured as secondary to the hidden primary 192.168.1.1 to receive the unsigned data; then, using keys accessible to this middle box, to sign data on the fly; and finally, to send out the signed data via zone transfer to the other three DNS secondaries.
-Its named, configured to the signed data via zone statement looks like this:
+Its named.conf zone statement looks like this: